-The Mississippi Partnership currently has out-of-school youth programs that serves 19 out of 27 counties in our workforce area and is serving over 370 out-of-school youth in PY19.
-The Mississippi Partnership will continue to provide out-of-school youth services and prepare out-of-school youth for the workforce and continued education.
+The Mississippi Partnership currently has out-of-school youth programs that serves 19 out of 27 counties in our workforce area and served 392 out-of-school youth and 270 in-school youth in PY19.
+Due to Covid, the number of both groups reduced to 304 out-of-school and 243 in-school.
+The percentage of in-school served increased year to year though, from 59.21% out-of-school and 40.78% in-school in PY19 to 55.57% out-of-school and 44.42% in-school in PY20.
+The MS Partnership will continue to provide out-of-school youth services and prepare out-of-school youth for the workforce and continued education.